LucidtechAI/synthetic/README.md

 ## Disclaimer

-This code is experimental, and is not recommended for production use.
-The code is intended solely for educational purposes.
+This code does not guarantee that PDFs will be successfully anonymized/synthesized.
+Use at own your risk.

 ## Installation